soto-project/soto/documentation/CredentialProviders.md

 ## STS and Cognito Identity

-The `CredentialProviders` protocol allows us to define credential providers external to the core library.
-This mean we can implement STS(Security Token Service) and Cognito Identity credential providers.
+The `CredentialProviders` protocol allows you to define credential providers external to the core library.
+This mean you can implement STS(Security Token Service) and Cognito Identity credential providers.

 STS extends `CredentialProviderFactory` with five new `CredentialProviders`.
 - `stsAssumeRole` for returning temporary credentials for a different role.